Privacy Policy

 This page uses the service Google Static.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 Gstatic.com is a domain from Google for the delivery of static content (images, CSS, JavaScript).
 The purpose is to improve network speed for users and reduce bandwidth usage to make browsing more efficient.
 This constitutes a legitimate interest within the meaning of Art.
-6 (1) lit. f GDPR.
-If a corresponding consent was requested, the processing is based exclusively on Art.
+6 para.
+1 lit. f GDPR.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a GDPR; the consent can be revoked at any time.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details can be found here: https://privacy.google.com/businesses/gdprcontrollerterms/ and